icse-mcr/automation-needs-mcr/README.md

 - `gerrit_review_comments.csv` - information about all in-line review comments used for this paper
 - `gerrit_review_changes.csv` - information about all patches analyzed that contain the in-line comments

 **survey_raw_data/** contains information about the survey conducted for the paper.
 - `google_forms_survey.pdf` - the distributed *Google Forms* of our survey
 - `google_forms_survey.csv` - all survey answers obtained from 52 survey participants
+- `question_index_survey.csv` - table of IDs given to each participant-question pair for every evaluated question to trace back the feeback.

 **RQ1_taxonomy_mcr/** contains information and data about the elicited taxonomies in our paper (RQ1).
 - **RQ1_inception_phase/**